Gračanica paleontological site: History

 Coal has been collected from the pit since 1938 though it didn't become an opencast mine till 1977.
-Before paleontological work had began at the site, the presence of large mammal fossils had been known due to chance finds by miners at the site.
+Before paleontological work had begun at the site, the presence of large mammal fossils had been known due to chance finds by miners at the site.
 To this day, most large mammal fossil at the site are found by them.
 Paleontological collection of the mine started in 2007 where a team with O. Mandic along with a number of small mammal specialists to screen wash the sediment though not much turned up in their time there.
 Fieldwork on the section wouldn't start till 2008 where a team with O. Mandic, M. Mandic, de Leeuw and W. Krijgsman present marked two sections to conduct research.

-Starting the year before, O. Mandic had began the collection of fossil mollusks from the deposits; continuing collections in 2008, 2009, 2016 and 2017.
+Starting the year before, O. Mandic had begun the collection of fossil mollusks from the deposits; continuing collections in 2008, 2009, 2016 and 2017.
 In 2009, O. Mandic also collected sediment from throughout the entire section for pollen and ostracod analysis.
 It wouldn't be until 2017 that a digging crew would enter the site to conduct a digging campaign where 70 kg of sediment were screen washed though only small molluscs and gyrogonites were present in these sections.
 In 2019, a small amount of fossil collection was done by the Jurassica Museum in Porrentruy.
 Most large mammal fossils found at the site have been found by miners by chance.
 Since 2020, a number of papers have been published about these larger mammal fossils along with fossils of plants, birds, reptiles, fish, amphibians, and invertebrates.